top of page

 • Dedicated DevOps support

-• 20–30% of engineering time lost to maintenance
+• Between 20-30% of engineering time will go toward maintenance activities.

 These numbers still understate the real issue: maintenance costs compound over time as sites change, detection evolves, and internal tooling ages.

 Much of this effort goes into keeping web scrapers functional rather than improving downstream insights.
 A large part of the spending often goes to buying and rotating residential proxies.
-It does not go to improving data quality or insights.
+It does not improve data quality or insights.

 Downsides of Pure In‑House Build